 Rance E. Fisher has been an enthusiastic contributor to SAIT for many years.
 He helped to equip facilities, served on several program advisory committees and donated a working service rig to the Wellsite Production Education Centre.

 The Wellsite Production Education Centre is SAIT's original Centre of Technology, established in 1992.
-This fully operational oil and gas production facility includes a 757 meter directional well bore and a functioning service rig.
-It offers rig technician, instrumentation control, plant operations, H2S, and service rig operations training to students in apprenticeship, diploma and applied degree programs.
+This fully operational oil and gas production facility includes a 757-meter directional well bore and a functioning service rig.
+It offers rig technician, instrumentation control, plant operations, hydrogen sulphide training, and service rig operations training to students in apprenticeship, diploma and applied degree programs.
 The facility also serves as a technology demonstration and test site for the energy industry.

 Senator Burns Building

 While homesteading in Manitoba, Patrick Burns (1856-1937) won a contract to supply meat to the crews building the railway.
 He followed the rails across the west and by 1890 he had settled in Calgary and opened an abattoir.
 This grew into a meat packing business and food company that made Calgary the Western Canadian headquarters of the livestock industry.
 The operations were successful due to Burns' control of all phases of production: distribution and marketing were as important to him as the operation of his six ranches.
 An accomplished horseman, Burns was one of the Big Four who underwrote the 1912 Calgary Stampede.
 He was appointed to the Canadian Senate in 1931.